-Mr. KASHMERI: Once the Europeans are faced with the prospect of not being able to defend themselves, versus having the luxury of all these inefficiencies, they will make the decision to defend themselves.
-I mean theyve done that over the centuries, so why shouldn't they do that now?
+KASHMERI: Once the Europeans are faced with the prospect of not being able to defend themselves, versus having the luxury of all these inefficiencies, they will make the decision to defend themselves.
+I mean they've done that over the centuries, so why shouldn't they do that now?

-Dr. CONSTANZE STELZENMULLER (Senior Transatlantic Fellow, German Marshall Fund): It's not the end of the alliance if we have legitimate disagreements.
+CONSTANZE STELZENMULLER: It's not the end of the alliance if we have legitimate disagreements.
 It is the end of the alliance, or it will I think create considerable damage if we let those disagreements fester.